Monday, October 6, 2025

 The produce shelves were abundant, with all-year supplies of the greenest lettuces, strange fruits and berries from Mexico and Hawai'i.
 And there were all the fresh flowers, citrus, avocados, and beef, and strange vegetables like jicama, eggplant, artichokes, chilis, fennel, radicchio; I still haven't stopped discovering them.

 We had a white birch tree that I loved; its branches weaved, its leaves danced, turned golden and then finally released themselves in November.
 Perhaps it remembered that it was supposed to do that back where it really belonged.
+My parents cut it down, for unknown reasons though I begged them not to.

 Tuesday, September 13, 2022